 First, fast fashion does not invent anything – it copies everything straight from the runway.
 So when you’re buying “trends”, you’re buying cheap imitations of someone else’s creative work, which have been altered just enough so as not to get the company sued.
 Having said that, brands like Zara and H&M are often on the receiving end of copyright and trademark-infringement lawsuits.
 However, they are “too big to fail” in that they often settle these cases without going to trial, and are rarely held accountable for their actions.

-Second, it’s insane how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
+Second, it’s alarming how quickly these brands can produce clothes after ripping off designs from the runway, especially considering how vast their supply chains are.
 Let’s follow one item of clothing to see what it takes to get made.
 For this thought exercise, imagine a trendy shirt made of 100 percent polyester, which is created from petroleum in an energy-intensive process that converts large amounts of crude oil into fabric.

 The manufacturing of polyester, which primarily takes place in third-world countries with little to no industry oversight or regulatory safeguards, creates massive amounts of toxic emissions that contain “volatile organic compounds, particulate matter, and acid gases such as hydrogen chloride” according to the US National Library of Medicine.
 If inhaled, they can result in aggravated respiratory diseases.